kevin-j-m/kjm-blog/content/speaking.md

 I joined Andrew, Chris, and Jason to talk about code coverage, DRY code, and writing performant code - and the potential __downsides__ of focusing on those practices.
 You can listen [here](https://remoteruby.transistor.fm/143).

+---

+### Code and the Coding Coders who Code it

+Drew Bragg and I cover prepping a talk for RailsConf, finding a job, and writing words about code that aren't code.
+You can listen [here](https://www.buzzsprout.com/1927628/10596923).